khatibomar/paytabs-challenge/README.md

 4- Make it more secure ( rate limiting, SSL, AUTH )

+5- Implement observability over the API and exposing metrics to grafna dashboard and tracing requests using jaeger

-5- Make it distributed ( by adding service discovery, coordination, and replicating )
+6- Make it distributed ( by adding service discovery, coordination, and replicating )

-6- Create CLI menu App to be easier to test by collaborators :) or web frontend if I have time
+7- Create CLI menu App to be easier to test by collaborators :) or web frontend if I have time